eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

     .. note::

-        In case there is an already *Fast DDS* and/or *PlotJuggler* installation in the system, it is not required to download and build every dependency in the :code:`.repos` file.
+        In case there is an already |fastdds| and/or *PlotJuggler* installation in the system, it is not required to download and build every dependency in the :code:`.repos` file.
-        It is just needed to download and build the *DDS Visualizer Plugin* project having sourced its dependencies.
+        It is just needed to download and build the |eplotjuggler| project having sourced its dependencies.
-        Refer to section :ref:`eprosima_dependencies` in order to check how to source *Fast DDS* and *PlotJuggler*, respectively.
+        Refer to section :ref:`eprosima_dependencies` in order to check how to source |fastdds| and *PlotJuggler*, respectively.

 #.
 Build the packages: